HeyDyHo/Plah/README.md

     }

 `$_db` sets the database and `$_collection` the MongoDB collection (table) that is used for storing the data.
-These properties must be set to make the model working. `$_key` can be used to set something like a primary key, usage can be found in the examples below.
+These properties must be set to make the model work. `$_key` can be used to set something like a primary key, usage can be found in the examples below.
 The public properties of the model are the fields that are written to the collection.
 The `ensureIndexes()` function defines the necessary indexes for your model.
 You have to run it when the indexes change.
 Best practice is to have one file that runs the `ensureIndexes()` functions of all your models.